tbhb/typing-graph/docs/roadmap.md

 - Finding all `Gt(0)` constraints in a model's fields
 - Filtering metadata to only annotated-types constraints
-- Combining multiple conditions: "Gt constraints on string fields"
+- Combining conditions: "Gt constraints on string fields"
 - Custom predicates for application-specific metadata types

 ### Query operations